3 Reading and writing data with Polars

 3.1.1 Delimited file (CSV, TSV)

 For a complete list of parameter options to use with Polars CSV readers, see this page.
-These parameters provides the same functionality as readr’s arguments but with slightly different names.
+These parameters provide similar functionality to readr’s arguments but with slightly different names.
 Here’s an example:

 # Read a CSV file